Key Takeaways:

 The precise procedure for removing squatters from a property ultimately relies on your state and municipality.
 Local rules and regulations have different specificities depending on where you live.

 - Assess whether you have squatters or trespassers.
-If your occupants have only been on the property a short time, you may be able to call in law enforcement to help remove them under breaking and entering statutes.
-The residents will be deemed as squatters however if they’ve been living there for several months.
+If your occupants have only been on the property a short time, you may be able to call in law enforcement to remove them.

 - Begin an eviction process.
-If you have squatters you’ll have to begin a formal eviction process.
-This means you should serve them with an eviction notice and if they refuse to leave, file a complaint with your local court.
+If you have squatters, you should serve them with an eviction notice, and if they refuse to leave, file a complaint with your local court.

 There are plenty of mistakes that can be made when removing squatters from your property.
 Make sure to avoid the following common errors:

 - Don’t wait too long.
-Under adverse possession laws, the squatters could claim full ownership rights if they live continuously on the property for a few years.
-Starting an eviction procedure stops this.
+Under adverse possession laws, the squatters could claim full ownership rights if they had lived continuously on the property for a few years.

 - Don’t evict illegally.
 As tempting as it may be, you mustn’t forcibly evict squatters.
 Make sure to follow a legal eviction process to avoid additional issues down the line.